Information for employees affected by DOMESTIC and FAMILY VIOLENCE

 Fixed term contract employees are generally entitled to annual leave.
 Usually the allocation of leave is estimated at a pro-rata basis.
 For example if you are employed on a fixed contract for 6 months, you would be entitled to 2 weeks annual leave (rather than 4 weeks which is the full annual entitlement under the NES).

-See the government’s information for Domestic and Family Violence page.
+In Queensland see the Queensland Government’s information for Domestic and Family Violence page.

 Any questions or issues call for help: DV Work Aware or your Union.